The Ten Commandments Were Given at the Very beginning

-Further, the Bible says that Abraham Kept all of God’s laws “because Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws” (Genesis 26:5).
-God’s own testimony, here given, makes it certain, that Abraham was faithful in keeping God’s moral law of the Ten Commandments.
-“Commandments” refer to the precepts given by God (1 Sam.
-13:13; 1 Kings 13:21.
-Such a precept, to walk perfectly before God, had been enjoined upon Abraham at the age of 99 (Gen. 17:1).
-And the statues refer to divine laws, ceremonial (Ex.
-13:10; Num.
-9:14; etc.) as well as moral (Deut.
-4:5, 8, 14; 6:24; etc.).
-And the laws refer to the ethical instructions as well as ceremonial and spiritual precepts (Job 22:22; Isa.
-8:16, 20.)
+The word “commandments” refer to the precepts given by God (1 Samuel 13:13; 1 Kings 13:21).
+Such a precept, to walk perfectly before God, had been enjoined upon Abraham at the age of 99 (Genesis 17:1).
+As for the statues, they refer to divine laws, ceremonial (Exodus 13:10; Numbers 9:14; etc.) as well as moral (Deuteronomy 4:5, 8, 14; 6:24; etc.).
+As for the laws, they refer to the ethical instructions as well as ceremonial and spiritual precepts (Job 22:22; Isaiah 8:16, 20.)

 Check out our Bible Answers page for more information on a variety of topics.